Free online CPD with STEM Learning

 Our friends at the National STEM Learning Centre have designed a range of MOOCs (Massive Open Online Courses) all about teaching primary science.
 They are packed with practical ideas to inspire curiosity and support scientific enquiry.

 When was the first time you remember being curious about the world around you?
 For many this may be some time ago but as children we would naturally question everything.
-Anyone with small children will witness the daily discoveries made by our little scientist.
+Anyone with small children will witness the daily discoveries made by our little scientists.
 Our responsibility as teachers and educators is to ensure that this curiosity is maintained or, in some cases, reignited.

-The team at STEM Learning believe that primary science should nurture children’s natural curiosity, to develop understanding of the world and teach them essential enquiry skills.
+The team at STEM Learning believe that primary science should nurture children’s natural curiosity, develop their understanding of the world and teach them essential enquiry skills.
 It should start the process of inspiring our scientists of the future as they build their understanding of the value and place science has in their lives.

 Course start dates:

 Don’t worry if you miss the start date, you can join the course at any time during the 3 weeks it is running.
-Each week has a different focus and incorporates tasks to help you bring about change in your own classroom.
+Each course has a different focus and incorporates tasks to help you bring about change in your own classroom.

-This course is completely free and available to all.
+These courses are completely free and available to all.
 Simply log on and join a community of primary teachers wanting to make a difference in primary science.